JakeGeiser/particles-in-a-box/README.md

 ![](images/part3_transition.gif)

 The above gif shows that eventually, the particles loose structure due to the energy in the system.
 This is representative of the matter undergoing a phase change.
-Refer to the analysis.pdf in part 3 for more on this.
+Again, refer to the analysis.pdf in part 3 for more on this.

 ## Contact Me
 Email: git@jakegeiser.us